221 - Academic Integrity

 - Multiple submission: Submitting work without instructor's permission as if it were new work, even though it has already been used in another class.

 The college may impose sanctions whenever a student engages in academic fraud.
-The responsibilities of faculty and students, and the pertinent sanctions and appeal processes are described in our Academic Integrity Procedure.
+The responsibilities of faculty and students, and the pertinent sanctions and appeal processes are described in the Academic Integrity Procedure.

-- The instructor confronts the student regarding the specific charge of academic fraud to discuss the charge, consider the evidence and hear the student's explanation.
+- The instructor will meet with the student regarding the specific charge of academic misconduct to discuss the charge, consider the evidence and hear the student's explanation.
 If the instructor determines that the student has violated the Academic Integrity Policy, the instructor informs the student of the consequences of the violation and the sanctions (A, B, C, D, or E outlined below) that the instructor will impose.

 - If the student disagrees with either the determination of a violation of the policy or the sanction, the student may appeal the instructor's decision to the Vice-President of Academic Affairs.
 In handling the appeal, the Vice-President of Academic Affairs follows the Student Code of Conduct beginning with the Investigation and Informal Process.